datalakehouse/docs/integrate/databases/mysql/setup-mysql-generic.md

 # Basic MySQL setup

-## Let's connect your MySQL database!
+## Let's connect your MySQL database

 Go ahead and gather the basic details: